gutenye/optimism/README.md

 ### another sugar syntax ###

-it likes yaml-style.  this way is experiment. used in file syntax only
+it likes yaml-style. used in file syntax only

 	# file: guten/rc.rb
 	a: